-New litigation associates attend an intensive series of training programs on the basics of litigation practice.
-These courses are organized around stages of a case, including pleadings, discovery, motions, trials and appeals.
+New litigation associates attend an intensive series of training programs on the basics of the Firm's litigation practice.
+These courses are organized around stages of a case, including pleadings, discovery, motions, trials and appeals as well as fundamental aspects of investigations and antitrust work.
 Our training focuses on the practical aspects of being a new litigator.
 These programs teach new litigators how to be advocates for their clients and add value to their cases.

 The Firm holds more than 300 live classes a year, on topics ranging from overviews

 of practice areas to detailed discussion of recent developments

 Junior corporate associates also attend training programs for each rotation.
 These programs review the primary laws, transactions and legal documents relevant to each group’s practice, as well as the commercial goals of our clients.